zgluis/ios-lead-essentials-feed-store-challenge/README.md

 3) Implement **one** `<FeedStore>` implementation of your choice (CoreData, Realm, InMemory, etc.).

+	- There shouldn't be any extra logic in the `FeedStore` implementation.
+		- It should just obey to the retrieve/insert/delete commands.

 4) Use the `Tests/FeedStoreChallengeTests.swift` to validate your implementation.
 	- Uncomment (CMD+/) and implement one test at a time following the TDD process:
 		- Make the test pass, commit, and move to the next one.